Michael Shannon: Career

 In 2011, Shannon starred in the drama film Take Shelter.
 He received rave reviews for his performance, and a Saturn Award for Best Actor.
 In 2012, he played a corrupt cop in the film Premium Rush, written and directed by David Koepp, and appeared on Broadway along with Paul Rudd and Ed Asner in Grace written by Craig Wright.
 In 2013, he starred as legendary mob hitman Richard Kuklinski in The Iceman, which was distributed in May of that year.
 Later in 2013, Shannon portrayed General Zod, the main antagonist in Zack Snyder's film Man of Steel.

-In 2015, he performed in the biographical drama Freeheld, and the independent drama 99 Homes, as housing agent Rick Carver, a role that earned him nominations for the Golden Globe Award for Best Supporting Actor – Motion Picture and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role.
+In 2015, he performed in the biographical drama Freeheld, and the independent drama 99 Homes, as housing agent Rick Carver, a role that earned him nominations for the Golden Globe Award for Best Supporting Actor – Motion Picture and the Actor Award for Outstanding Performance by a Male Actor in a Supporting Role.
 Shannon played Mr. Green in The Night Before in 2015.

 Shannon starred in the 2016 psychological thriller film Nocturnal Animals, with Amy Adams and Jake Gyllenhaal.
 His performance as a detective investigating a double homicide garnered him critical acclaim and a second nomination for the Academy Award for Best Supporting Actor.
 Also in 2016, Shannon portrayed music icon Elvis Presley alongside Kevin Spacey as President Richard Nixon in Elvis & Nixon.

 In 2017, Shannon played Col. Richard Strickland in Guillermo del Toro's romantic fantasy film The Shape of Water.
 The film premiered at the 74th Venice International Film Festival, where it won the Golden Lion.
 The Shape of Water went on to win the Oscar for Best Picture at the Academy Awards.